-Nobel Prize winning scientist and distinguished supporter of Humanism, born 1942
+Nobel Prize winning scientist and Patron of Humanists UK, born 1942

 Sir John Sulston’s father was an Anglican priest and he has described his upbringing and loss of faith: